Regarding the Plan

 We understand how our church is for all mankind.
 Salvation for the dead isn’t a new concept to any of us.
 And yet when I’ve asked knowledgeable members, “Why would Nebuchadnezzar care?” the answer invariably has been, “I’m not sure he would care.
 His dream seems to be more for us than him.”
 When we read the scriptures, we tend to think latter-day prophecies are for Latter-day Saints.
 We know better.
 This appears to be more of a direction thing than a knowledge thing.
 When we read about our day, we tend to look in our direction.

 Our God would not show someone the kingdom responsible for his salvation and not tell him that.
-Daniel must have told Nebuchadnezzar he could be part of that kingdom.
+Daniel must have told his king he could be part of that kingdom.
 But the record doesn’t say.
 Thankfully there is an instance wherein the record does say.
 The Lord told Zerubbabel that he would be an authorized member of that kingdom.

-And again the word of the Lord came unto Haggai in the four and twentieth day of the month, saying,
+And again the word of the Lord came unto Haggai in the four and twentieth day of the month, saying, Speak to Zerubbabel, governor of Judah, saying, I will shake the heavens and the earth;

 And I will overthrow the throne of kingdoms, and I will destroy the strength of the kingdoms of the heathen; and I will overthrow the chariots, and those that ride in them; and the horses and their riders shall come down, every one by the sword of his brother (Haggai 2:20-22).